jphaupt/generative-molecular-design/notes.md

      - [x] QM9 dataset (with various transforms)
      - [x] dataloader
      - [x] single batch
+     - [ ] test transformations
+       - [ ] in particular, check that a molecule from a transformed dataset looks the way you expect
      - [ ] single molecule
      - [ ] random dataset